Adding Your Keyboard to QMK

 Hardware Configuration

-At the top of the info.json
+At the top of the keyboard.json

 you'll find USB related settings.
 These control how your keyboard appears to the Operating System.
 If you don't have a good reason to change you should leave the usb.vid